Quicklinks

 The tools of FA and the Twelve Steps and Twelve Traditions teach us that sponsorship is a necessity and a responsibility for every food addict in recovery.
 By sponsoring, we ensure our own abstinence and the ongoing strength of FA.

 When we have been abstinent long enough to become sponsors, many of us feel anxious.
-WE are keenly aware of how much we don't know and are afraid we will make "mistakes."
+We are keenly aware of how much we don't know and are afraid we will make "mistakes."
 How can we guide others as wisely as our own sponsors have guided us?

 No one can learn to sponsor by reading a pamphlet, of course.
 We learn over time by being sponsored, asking questions, thinking about our experiences, talking with our sponsors and other FA members, and, above all, by asking our Higher Power for help.